stanislav-nedelchev/RentalCar/README.md

 # Project Description

-🏅 _RentalCar_ RentalCar is the frontend part of a web application for a company specializing in car rentals.
+🏅 _RentalCar_ is the frontend part of a web application for a company specializing in car rentals.
 The application allows users to browse a catalog of available cars, filter them by various parameters, view details of selected cars, and book transport.